 Ready to start building?
-Pack your software localization kit with these resources!
+Pack your software localization kit with these resources

 Because we want your software localization efforts to be successful in the long run, we’ve put together a list of guides and manuals for further reading:

-Why get rid of spreadsheets for localization
+Why you should get rid of spreadsheets for localization

 Translation management systems are a standard in today’s software localization service industry.
 Nevertheless, there are still companies that deal with spreadsheets and lots of manual, repetitive tasks.
 Here’s why everybody should get rid of spreadsheets for software localization as soon as possible.